spcl/serverless-benchmarks/docs/platforms.md

 The current GCP backend has the following practical limits:
 * Gen1 is the primary managed-functions deployment path today.
-* Gen2 is planned and partially modeled in configuration, but not yet fully deployed through a dedicated strategy.
+* Gen2 supports the ZIP package deployment path and HTTP triggers.
+* Library-trigger direct invocation remains Gen1-only.
 * Cloud Run containers are implemented today and provide the most tuning control.
 * GCP deployments currently reject `arm64`, as arm64 instances are not available for GCR.
 * C++ packaging is not supported on GCP (but possible to be implemented on containers).